korrapati-satish/boiling-point/README.md

-# Flutter App Setup Guide with Android Studio and Emulator
+# Flutter & Backend Setup Guide with Android Studio and Emulator

-This guide provides step-by-step instructions for setting up a Flutter development environment using Android Studio, creating and running a Flutter app on an Android emulator.
+This guide provides step-by-step instructions for setting up a Flutter development environment using Android Studio, creating and running a Flutter app on an Android emulator, and setting up the backend server.

 ---